 Hanna underwent nine courses of chemotherapy, two operations and was in hospital for six months.
 When she was allowed home it was only for a few hours and, “all I wanted to do was go back to hospital.
 I felt safe there.
 At home I worried I would get an infection or fall and hurt myself.
 I felt so guilty for thinking like that,” said Hanna.

 She first met her two Family Support Workers, Monica and Vicky, after the operation to remove the tumour.

 They were amazing.
 We never talked about the fact that I may die, they just made me laugh and gave me my independence back.
 Having someone to look after me also meant that mum could go back to work.
 I owe my GCSEs to Monica and Vicky.
 I don’t think I would have been able to go back to school without their support.
 I remember getting dressed in my uniform one day and feeling positive about seeing my friends but when I came downstairs, I couldn’t do it.
 I burst into tears.

 It was so daunting going back to school where people made fun of me for having no hair and wearing a face mask – it knocked my confidence.
 I’d missed so much school, the thought of big classes was overwhelming.
 Monica and Vicky arranged for me to go in for a few hours at a time so that I could get used to things again and even came to lessons with me.
 That made all the difference.”

-Hanna is now a healthy 21 year old studying towards becoming a children’s nurse and will qualify in July 2016.
+Hanna is now a healthy 21 year old studying towards becoming a children’s nurse.
 Like many of the children who survived cancer, she wants to give something back to the people and organisations that helped her.